tomhrr/cosh/doc/all.md

    list.
 Takes a function and the number of stack elements to which the function should be applied.

-Each of the above can also accept a set or generator in place of a list argument.
+Each of the above, except for `apply`, can also accept a set or generator in place of a list argument.

-### sort, sortp
+#### Sorting

 `sort` sorts a list or generator, where the values in the list are of primitive types: